The Cinerama Experience

 Cinerama: A New Kind of Film Experience

-A big part of the movie going experience that thrilled audiences the 1950s has for the most part fallen into obscurity.
+A big part of the movie going experience that thrilled audiences in the 50s and 60s has for the most part fallen into obscurity.
 Some of the most popular films from that era, have rarely been seen since that time.
 They don't appear on television, and until recently have not appeared on DVD or Blu-ray.
 They were big audience pleasers when they were released, but because of the requirements for showing them they have until recently largely disappeared.

-I'm speaking about movies filmed by a technique called Cinerama.
-Big spectacular productions which enthralled millions, and were a box office bonanza.
+The films in question were made by a technique called Cinerama.
+Big spectacular productions, which enthralled millions, and were a box office bonanza.
 The backers of Cinerama expected the process to become the way films would be made from then on.
 And for awhile it looked like they might be right.

 But sometimes when the movie first started, it would be in black and white, and on a regular screen.
 Many moviegoers must have thought they had been conned.
 However after about ten minutes, the curtains would pull back showing a curved screen much larger than a regular screen, and the film would switch to color.
 Then the three projectors would push out the amazing images and incredible sound of Cinerama, and people would watch in amazement.